mileszs/ack.vim/README.md

         See ack --help=types for a list of valid types.

+### Keyboard Shortcuts ###

+In the quickfix window, you can use:

+    o to open (same as enter)
+    go to preview file (open but maintain focus on ack.vim results) t to open in new tab
+    T to open in new tab silently
+    q to close the quickfix window

 This Vim plugin is derived (and by derived, I mean copied, essentially) from Antoine Imbert's blog post [Ack and Vim Integration](http://blog.ant0ine.com/typepad/2007/03/ack-and-vim-integration.html) (in